namrata4447/Aatmani-Project-Doc/README.md

 ### Monitoring Tools installation and setup
 ##### Prometheus Architecture Components
 Prometheus is an open source tool for monitoring and alerting applications.
-- [Prometheus Server][df1] - The Prometheus server handles the scraping and storing of metrics collected from multiple nodes.
+- Prometheus Server - The Prometheus server handles the scraping and storing of metrics collected from multiple nodes.
 - [Node Exporter][df1] - Helps us in measuring various server resources such as RAM, disk space, and CPU utilization of all target machines.
 - [Alert Manager][df1] - It handles alerts sent based upon the metrics data collected in Prometheus and send event notifications to your configured notification channels  like Slack  when your Kubernetes cluster meets pre-configured events and metrics rules in the Prometheus server.
 - [Web UI ][df1] - Provides end user with an interface to visualize data collected by prometheus.For this we will be using  Grafana to visualize the data.